YuanYuanOwO/Leaf-docs/docs/en/reference/config/misc-config.md

 # Misc Config

-For some reasons, Leaf added or changed some config keys in upstream's config
+For some reason, Leaf added or changed some config keys in upstream's config

 ## Paper world default config